Easy winter fun with kids: 25 inside activities and close-to-home excursions

-Science Fun Classes - Kids Science Labs in the Greenlake neighborhood offers science enrichment for kids ages 2-12.
-The hands-on classes are available on a monthly basis with drop-in classes offered on Tuesdays, Wednesdays, Thursdays and Saturdays.
-The 75-or 60-minute classes entertain and educate at the same time.
-Free trial classes are available for sign-up online.
-Greenlake neighborhood offers science enrichment for kids ages 2-12.
-The hands-on classes are available on a monthly basis with drop-in classes offered on Tuesdays, Wednesdays, Thursdays and Saturdays.
+Science Fun Classes - Kids Science Labs in the Green Lake neighborhood offers science enrichment for kids ages 2-12.
 The 75-or 60-minute classes entertain and educate at the same time.
 Free trial classes are available for sign-up online.

 Reuse Art - Seattle ReCreative in Greenwood focuses on reusing materials for crafty endeavors.
-This community art center has Paint Playground sessions most mornings, Saturday Skill Share and family classes such as knitting and woodworking.
+This community art center has drop-in Paint Playground sessions most mornings, as well as other classes such as crafts and jewelry making.

 Kaleidoscope Fun - With locations around the city, Kaleidoscope Play & Learn is a program run by Child Care Resources that offers FREE organized play sessions for children ages birth to 5 along with their caretakers to engage in play activities that encourage children’s early learning.

 Library Storytime - Both King County Libraries and Seattle Public Libraries offer great free programs for kids with music, stories and more.
 They even offer fun programs for older kids who may no longer be interested in story time, from knitting clubs to multiplayer Minecraft sessions and homework help.
-Take a special trip to the Central Library in downtown Seattle: The Children’s area is perfect for story times and the view from the top is spectacular.
-For a complete, regularly updated schedule, check out our Seattle's Child Library StoryTime Schedule.
+Check out your local branch or take a special trip to the Central Library in downtown Seattle: The Children’s area is perfect for story times and the view from the top is spectacular.
+For a complete, regularly updated schedule, check out our Seattle's Child calendar.